Ravachol (parrot): Death and burial

 On 26 January 1913, the Parrot died.
 It is said that the cause of his death was over-consumption of biscuits soaked in wine or poisoning.
 The society of Pontevedra was plunged into a sad sense of mourning and organised itself to bid farewell to the most emblematic reference of the city.
 The corpse was embalmed and displayed in the pharmacy.

 The Society of Craftsmen organised the funeral and set up a burial chamber in the pharmacy.
 They set the date of the funeral for 5 February 1913.
 Famous people from Pontevedra took part in the funeral, which was a farewell to the beloved parrot Ravachol.
 The mortal remains of the parrot were buried in the estate that D. Perfecto owned in Mourente.

 Description

 Personality

 The parrot's temperament was very peculiar, its verbosity and ease of expression made it a singular attraction.
-Many customers gave sweets to the parrot, as those who did not did so received a good reprimand from Ravachol.
+Many customers gave sweets to the parrot, as those who did not do so received a good reprimand from Ravachol.